Windows & doors in Wirral: Planning Permission Guide

 A guide to replacing windows and doors in Wirral — when you need planning permission and typical costs.

-Based on 16 decided applications in Wirral over 12 months (12 granted, 4 refused). * Limited data — treat as indicative.
+Based on 27 decided applications in Wirral over 24 months (17 granted, 10 refused).

 Wirral has conservation areas including Birkenhead Park (Britain's first publicly-funded park and a model for New York's Central Park), Hamilton Square, West Kirby, Hoylake, and Port Sunlight (a Grade II* listed model village with exceptionally strict design controls).
 Listed building density is very high in Port Sunlight and Hamilton Square.
 Coastal sections have AONB considerations around the Dee Estuary.
 Conservation enforcement is notably strict in Port Sunlight.